“Private tour of an exhibition that cannot be visited”, 2024

 This tour emerged as an intersection of time and realities, a way to share the inaccessible, a desire to draw closer to what is lost.
 After it was recorded, I learned that this exhibition in our family apartment in Luhansk no longer exists—the apartment was seized by the military.
 All the works that were displayed there, I brought in 2017 as an act of trying to preserve a connection with an already occupied city.
 These are works by friends who have never been to my city and may never visit.
 Yet, some of them occasionally dream that we walk there together.

-“Once a year, even a stick fires.”
+“Once a year and a stick shoot”

 300 × 250 cm